dinhdiep/MONOD2/README.md

 ### Identifying the methylation haplotype blocks

-Methylation haplotypes were split into continuous mappable bins and then an algorithm greedily select the largest possible continuous region with a minimum linkage disequilibrium score to be considered methylation haplotype blocks.
+Methylation haplotypes are split into continuous mappable bins and then an algorithm greedily selects the largest possible continuous region with a minimum linkage disequilibrium score to be considered methylation haplotype blocks.
 Blocks must have at least 3 CpGs sites.
-For more info about methylation linkage disequilibrium, please see [Shoemaker et al. 2010 Genome Research](http://genome.cshlp.org/content/20/7/883.full.pdf).
+The original idea for methylation haplotype blocks were described in details by [Shoemaker et al. 2010 Genome Research](http://genome.cshlp.org/content/20/7/883.full.pdf).

 ```
 cghap2mhbs.sh [haplotype file] [target bed] [minimum LD R2 cutoff] [output name prefix]